hitokiri-mata/katacoda-courses/kubernetes-extensibility/crds/step3-install-simple.md

 With this you see how to define and create custom resources.
 However, you can see this Thermometer type is lacking details that make a thermometer unique, such as a geographic location, a digital metric, and its preferred units.
 We will expand on this in the next steps but before continuing let's remove this current definition.

-Remove the resources.
+Remove the resource.

 `kubectl delete trm -n default --all`{{execute}}

-Now, they are gone.
+Now, the resource is gone.

 `kubectl get trm -A`{{execute}}